zopefoundation/RestrictedPython/src/RestrictedPython/README.rst

 Compatibility
 =============

-This release of RestrictedPython is compatible with Python 2.3, 2.4, 2.5, 2.6,
+This release of RestrictedPython is compatible with Python 2.7, 3.4, 3.5, 3.6.
-and 2.7.

 Implementing a policy
 =====================